Crunch-io/lazycsv/README.md

 the value which is subtracted from the index value such that the index value fits within 16 bits, and the first column of the CSV where the anchor value applies.
-This anchor point is periodically written to the second index file when required for a given index.
+This anchor point is periodically written to the second index file when required for a given comma index.
 Finally, the third index writes the index of the first anchor point for each row of the file.

 When a user requests a sequence of data (i.e. a row or a column), an iterator is created and returned.
 This iterator uses the value of the requested sequence